Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: The Constrained Matrix Factor Model

+where $\bI$'s and $\bzero$'s are identity and zero matrices of proper dimensions.
+However, our current estimation procedure is not able to force certain submatrice in $\bR$ to zero, though the model can be turned into a multi-term factor model as discussed in Section \ref{sec:multi-term}.
+On the other hand, the constraint approach is more flexible in introducing various types of structure in the loading matrix as illustrated in Section \ref{sec:constraints}. \end{remark}

-The benefits of partially constrained matrix factor models are two-folds.
-Firstly, it is capable of picking up, from the complement space of $\bH_R$ and $\bH_C$, the factors that are unknown to researchers.
-In this case, the dimensions of $\bF_{22,t}$ are typically much smaller than those of $\bF_{11,t}$ even though the loading matrices $\bR_2$ and $\bC_2$ still have large numbers of rows $(p_1-m_1)$ and $(p_2-m_2)$, respectively, since the constraint part should have accommodated the main and key common factors.
+The benefits of considering partially constrained matrix factor models are two-folds.
+Firstly, the model is capable of identifying, from the complement spaces of $\bH_R$ and $\bH_C$, the factors that are unknown to researchers.
+In this case, the dimensions of $\bF_{22,t}$ are typically much smaller than those of $\bF_{11,t}$ even though the loading matrices $\bR_2$ and $\bC_2$ still have large numbers of rows $(p_1-m_1)$ and $(p_2-m_2)$, respectively.
+This is because the constraint part should have accommodated the main and key common factors.
 The spirit is similar to the two-step estimation of \cite{Lam-Yao-2012} in which one fits a second-stage factor model to the residuals obtained by subtracting the common part of the first-stage factor model.